Michael57e/Michael57e/README.md

 Hi 👋 My name is Michael Emtsev
 ===============================

-Junior QA Engineer
+QA Engineer
 ------------------

-I am an beginner QA engineer, graduated from Hexlet testing courses.
+I am a QA engineer, with manual testing of web-apps experience.
 I conduct manual testing, work with DevTools, Postman, Linux, Git, SQL.
-Participated in testing of Hexlet open source projects.
-I continue to learn autotesting in JavaScript.
+Participated in Hexlet IT school open source projects.
+I continue to learn auto-testing in JavaScript.

-Looking for an internship or junior position with an opportunity for growth.
-Ready to work remotely and learn in a team.
+Looking for an interesting project with an opportunity for growth and .
+Ready to work remotely and learn new stack.

 * 🌍  I'm based in Belgrade, Serbia
 * ✉️  You can contact me at [misha9275@gmail.com](mailto:misha9275@gmail.com)